djw4u/GenPic/README.md

 # GenPic - under heavy construction
-## actually documentation and coding not synched.
+## actually documentation and coding not synced and not in an usable state.
-## Be patient or contect the project owner
+## Be patient or contact the project owner

 GenPic is a collection of IPython notebooks to generate SVG images and manage them.